AntonioNoack/RemsEngine/README.md

 - Entity-Component based system like Unity, plus Systems similar to Bevy
 - 64-bit fp transformations for universe-scale games
-  - on GPU-side, camera is always at (or close-to in VR) origin, FP32
+  - on GPU-side, camera is always close-to/at origin, FP32
 - AABB optimized scene hierarchy
 - mods / plugins from the start: your game is a mod(ule) for the engine
 - in editor: automatic file reload, on file change